t1mm1/gizra/README.md

 Install this module using the standard Drupal module installation process.
 Supports D9/D10.

-After module install toy can open node/12 for tests (for clean installation).
+After module install you can open node/12 for tests (for clean installation).

 For message styling markup used basic tailwind css.